otisvg/bank-tech-test/README.md

 Bear in mind that the current codebase does not perfectly reflect the plan content, as I've since refactored and renamed certain classes and methods.

+### My Approach

+I completed this test following TDD principles to drive feature implementation.
+I first created a rough plan, as linked above, including CRC diagrams and pseudocode to give me an idea of how I would adhere to SRP and keep my classes well-encapsulated.

 ### Test Requirements

 * You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)